gingerdeer/gingerdeer.github.io/serious.md

   * Wrote technical content as writeups for RDM rounds among other things
   * Helped advise & direct internal techical work, such as legacy improvements
   * Moderated the Topcoder Discord community, which I've kept doing as a community member even after moving on from my CM gig
+* Started technical PM role at the Finnish FinTech company Sortter (startup/scaleup)
+  * My main task is to function as the interface and translator between the development team and the business
+  * I'm also the "Scrum master" for the team, holding daily standups and managing tickets
+  * Successful projects managed:
+    * Multiple bank integrations
+    * Country expansion
+    * Implementation of new insurance products that we serve for a partner company that offers those products
 * What's next?
 You tell me :)

 ### Thus, my main skills include: